 There is no use to be longing for the things you THINK you are ENTITLED to.
 Like a perfect job or an amazing relationship or a fit size 2 figure.
 These kinds of accomplishments take effort and sometimes a lot more than most people are willing to put forth.
 If you are not committing the time and energy necessary to achieve them they are not going to just fall out of the sky and into your lap.
 Is your current job making you miserable, is your Love life making you unhappy or is it non-existent, is your belly soft and flabby?
 Then, it is time to stop feeling sorry for yourself or wishing for things to be different or praying for miracles.
 Miracles happen, and God grants us many blessings each day, but He too expects us to do some work as well.
 Miracles don’t happen without help.
-So today, do something that will get you closer to your WISH, DREAM… update a resume, call someone up you’ve been wanting to see for a long time and ask them out for a date or try speed dating for a fun change!
+So today, do something that will get you closer to your WISH, DREAM… update a resume, call someone up you’ve been wanting to see for a long time and ask them out on a date or try speed dating for a fun change!
 Hire a personal trainer to get back into fitness, change your nutritional habits.
-This coming month of August, identify one area of your life you want to improve, then GO OUT THERE AND DO IT!
+Next month, identify one area of your life you want to improve, then GO OUT THERE AND DO IT!

 The truth is, unless you let go, unless you forgive yourself, unless you forgive the situation, unless you realize that that situation is over, you cannot move forward. ~ ♥ Steve Maraboli